HemalathaNunavath/edusity/README.md

 🎓 EDUSITY - EDUCATIONAL WEBSITE USING REACTJS

 Welcome to Edusity, a fully responsive educational website built with ReactJS.
-It features modern UI/UX, smooth navigation, and interactive elements for showcasing programs, campus galleries, testimonials, and contact forms — perfect for universities or educational institutions.
+It features smooth navigation, and interactive elements for showcasing programs, campus galleries, testimonials, and contact forms — perfect for universities or educational institutions.

 🚀 Project Description
 This is a fully functional Educational Website built using ReactJS and React Router.